zaneray/ada-responsive-menu/README.md

 This lives in the DOM below the `nav` element.
 This creates an overlay that can be clicked or touched at mobile as well as closes the desktop navigation.
 The `button` element inside is focusable by screen readers.

+#### Controlling Focus!!

+This part is crucial to focusing a screen reader on the menu and nothing else.
+Any elements on the page that are outside of the menu currently need to hava a class of `sr-menu-open-hide` which javascript then gives `aria-hidden="false"` when the menu is open.
+Ideally your markup is simple enough that the menu is one element and the rest of the page content is another element that has this class.

 ### Navigation Elements

 #### Primary Navigation